-All of our common shares that will be issued and outstanding upon the completion of this offering, other than those common shares sold in this offering, are "restricted securities" as that term is defined in Rule 144 under the Securities Act and may be sold publicly in the United States only if they are subject to an effective registration statement under the Securities Act or pursuant to an exemption from the registration requirement such as those provided by Rule 144 and Rule 701 promulgated under the Securities Act.
+All of our common shares that will be issued and outstanding upon the completion of this offering, other than those Class A common shares sold in this offering, are "restricted securities" as that term is defined in Rule 144 under the Securities Act and may be sold publicly in the United States only if they are subject to an effective registration statement under the Securities Act or pursuant to an exemption from the registration requirement such as those provided by Rule 144 and Rule 701 promulgated under the Securities Act.
 In general, beginning 90 days after the date of this prospectus, a person (or persons whose shares are aggregated) who at the time of a sale is not, and has not been during the three months preceding the sale, an affiliate of ours and has beneficially owned our restricted securities for at least six months will be entitled to sell the restricted securities without registration under the Securities Act, subject only to the availability of current public information about us, and will be entitled to sell restricted securities beneficially owned for at least one year without restriction.
 Persons who are our affiliates and have beneficially owned our restricted securities for at least six months may sell a number of restricted securities within any three-month period that does not exceed the greater of the following:

-- 1% of the then issued and outstanding common shares of the same class, including common shares represented by ADSs, which immediately after the completion of this offering will equal allotment option; or - the average weekly trading volume of our common shares of [the same class], in the form of ADSs or otherwise, during the four calendar weeks preceding the date on which notice of the sale is filed with the SEC.
+- 1% of the then issued and outstanding common shares of the same class, including common shares represented by ADSs, which immediately after the completion of this offering will equal 8,757,654 Class A common shares, assuming the underwriters do not exercise their over-allotment option; or - the average weekly trading volume of our common shares of the same class, in the form of ADSs or otherwise, during the four calendar weeks preceding the date on which notice of the sale is filed with the SEC.